 But, have you missed the name of the pie?!
 If you can’t take this thing down in one fell swoop, I will gladly take over.

-- Whisk together the sugar, brown sugar, and cornstarch in a saucepan.
+- While the pie crust is baking, begin to make the filling.
+Whisk together the sugar, brown sugar, and cornstarch in a saucepan.
 Add half and half and whisk to combine.

-- Bring the cream mixture to a boil over medium heat, stirring frequently.
-Once it boils, reduce heat, simmer, and stir for 2 minutes, or until thickened.
+- Bring the cream mixture to a boil over medium heat to thicken.

 - Pour into a partially baked pie crust and finish baking in the the oven until golden brown.

-- Sprinkle with cinnamon, if desired.
-Cool completely on a wire rack, then refrigerate for 1 hour before serving.
+- Allow the pie to cool completely and then refrigerate for at least 1 hour before serving.

 See, I told you it was easy.
 In no time at all you can be sinking your teeth into this bad boy. 👇